google/generative-ai-docs/demos/palm/python/docs-agent/README.md

 # Docs Agent

-The Docs Agent project is for [PaLM API][genai-doc-site] users who want to check out and set up the Docs Agent sample app and [contribute][contribute-to-docs-agent] to the Docs project.
+The Docs Agent demo enables [PaLM API][genai-doc-site] users to launch a chat application on a Linux-based host machine using their own set of documents as a source dataset.

 **Note**: If you're interested in setting up and launching the Docs Agent sample app on your host machine, see the [Set up Docs Agent][set-up-docs-agent] section below.